Adnuntius/documentation/adn.js/intro/adn-request.md

         ad server.</td>
       <td style="text-align:left">Defaults to <code>iframe</code>.
 Other options is <code>div</code>, which
         displays the ad content directly into the page. <b>Note:</b> only applies to multi ad requests.
-See below for more information on multi ad requests. <b>Note:</b> is currently an experimental feature and does not collect visibility or viewability stats.</td>
+See below for more information on multi ad requests.</td>
     </tr>
     <tr>
       <td style="text-align:left"><code>ps</code>